Table of Contents

 Do not immediately give your home or valuable possessions to your children; remember you can always leave it to them in your will.

 Invest in a monthly income plan to start building a nest egg for retirement.
+Once you enter the retirement age, you can continue saving money in various investment options for senior citizen to ensure financial stability.

 This will ensure that you have a monthly income for the next 40 years and that you are financially secure.